tsilva/curriculum-vitae/README.md

 - **Platforms:** Web
 - **Technologies:** PHP, React, WebRTC, Dyte

 The Live Class platform was a tool that enabled educators to conduct interactive coding classes with students.
-The platform integrated with Tynker tools such as the Block IDE and other course content allowing teachers to seamlessly transition between live instruction and interactive coding exercises.
+The platform integrated with Tynker tools such as the Block IDE and  Tynker course content allowing teachers to seamlessly transition between live instruction and interactive coding exercises.

-This requirement surfaced with the need to create a new product offering where we sold small course packages bundled with a number of lessons where an actual teacher would assist with that content over the span of a number of scheduled lessons.
+This requirement surfaced with the need to create a new product offering where we sold small course packages bundled with a number of scheduled lessons where an actual teacher would assist the student with that content.

 My role was to quickly identify what the requirements for such an experience was, architect a solution and implement the full stack, backend and frontend as fast as possible.

-The solution was deployed on schedule, with just a few minor hiccups mostly related to the video conferencing solution we integrated and a few cases of user mistakes.
+The solution was deployed on schedule, with just a few minor hiccups mostly related to the video conferencing solution we integrated and a few cases of PEBKAC (Problem Exists Between Keyboard And Chair).

 ---